shivamsn97/Pyxle/docs/runtime/head-management.md

 Returning a callable lets you reuse loader data instead of recomputing API calls.

+#### Callable contract

+- Pyxle passes the loader payload (`dict`) as the first (and only) argument.
+- Return a string or list/tuple of strings synchronously; async callables are rejected so SSR stays deterministic.
+- Return `None` to clear page-specific head tags.

 ---
 **Navigation:** [← Previous](index.md) | [Next →](pyxle-client.md)